imjoy-team/ImJoy/docs/docs/api.md

 Every plugin run in its own sandbox-like container environment (webworker or iframe for JS, process for Python) to avoid interfering other plugin and make the entire ImJoy App more secured.
 The interaction between plugins or with the main app is carried out through a set of API functions (`ImJoy API`).
 All the plugins have access to a special object called `api`, with which the plugin can, for example, show a dialog, send results to the main app, or call another plugin with paramenters and data.

-To make the interaction more efficient, we chose a modern programing pattern called "asynchronous programming" for these API functions.
+To make the interaction more efficient and concurrently, we chose a modern programing pattern called ["asynchronous programming"](http://cs.brown.edu/courses/cs168/s12/handouts/async.pdf) for these API functions.

 ## Asynchronous programming